fukata/network-latest-posts/readme.txt

 Tags: recent posts, widget, network, latest posts Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: 1.0
+Stable tag: 1.1

 This plugin allows you to get the latest posts from the blogs in your network and display them in your site using shortcodes or a widget.

 == Description ==

 This plugin allows you to get the latest posts from the blogs in your network and display them in your site using shortcodes or a widget.
 Based in the WPMU Recent Posts Widget by Angelo (http://bitfreedom.com/).
-For further details please visit: http://en.8elite.com/2012/02/27/network-latest-posts-wordpress-3-plugin/ [English] and http://es.8elite.com/2012/02/27/network-latest-posts-wordpress-3-plugin/ [Espa√±ol]
+For further details please visit: http://en.8elite.com/2012/02/27/network-latest-posts-wordpress-3-plugin/ [English] and http://es.8elite.com/2012/02/27/network-latest-posts-wordpress-3-plugin/ [Español]

 This plugin works with Wordpress 3 Network (multisites)